sbow19/deeper-test/README.md

 ### Testing Strategy

-    As much as possible, I tried to implement a test-based approach to building up the project.
+    I tried to implement a test-based approach to building up the project as much as possible.
 Naturally, I implemented different testing strategies for both the frontend and backend portions of the project

-    + *Import*
+    + *import_data*
         - I devised a test suite to see whether I had a valid connection to the MongoDB server, and whether the data from the json file had the correct shape.
-        - I separated the testing databases from the "production" version
+        - I separated the testing databases from the "production" version.
         - To run the test suite, navigate to import_data/ directory, and activate the Python venv there.
 Then run pytest.
         - You will need to configure the MONGODB_SETTINGS in the conftest.py file to ensure you have a connection to a live MongoDB  server instance.